Service overview

 The goal of the evergreening program is to maintain a fleet of computers that meet or exceed minimum performance standards.
 These standards are reviewed annually to ensure alignment with evolving technology needs.

-Monitor Strategy
+Monitor Strategy:

-As part of our shift from desktops to laptops, we aim to provide eligible laptop users with a new 24" USB-C monitor.
+- As part of our shift from desktops to laptops, we aim to provide eligible laptop users with a new 24" USB-C monitor.
 Older, but still functional monitors are being redistributed to desktop users to replace aging units with degraded display quality.

-Recommendation for Dual Monitor Setup
+Recommendation for Dual Monitor Setup:

-For laptop users with a 24" USB-C monitor, we recommend pairing it with a second 24" monitor of the same type.
+- For laptop users with a 24" USB-C monitor, we recommend pairing it with a second 24" monitor of the same type.
 These monitors can be connected using daisy chaining via the DisplayPort Out on the primary monitor to the DisplayPort In on the secondary monitor.
+This setup ensures a clean, efficient workspace with minimal cabling and full functionality.

 How do I dispose of end-of-life computers?